CHRI-Lab/robotics-software-interaction/_build/html/_sources/00-course-information.md

 The distribution of your grades will be as follows:

-- 60% Weekly blog posts
+- 30% Weekly blog posts
+- 20% Lab assignements
-- 20% Final project demo and video
+- 30% Final project demo and video
 - 20% Participation and teamwork